leticia-paixao-wermelinger/curso_html5_css3/README.md

 9- <a href="desafios/d009/index.html">Desafio vídeos - Incluindo vídeos do YouTube</a>;

 10- <a href="desafios/d010/index.html" class="especial"><strong>Criando um site: A História do Mascote do Android</strong></a>.

+11- <a href="desafios/d011/index.html">Desafio do astronauta: centralizando imagem de fundo</a>